How to Delete Apps from a Samsung Smart TV

-- Pick each app you want to remove and select “Delete” to uninstall it.
+- Pick the apps you want to remove and select “Delete” to uninstall them.

 Deleting Apps on J/JU/JS (2015) Samsung Smart TVs

-Removing apps from these models will go like this:
+Removing apps from these Samsung TV models will go like this:

 - Hold the “colored button” on your remote control and select “Featured.”